 The project started by linking the video with page numbers in the transcript, a link to which was provided on the website.
 Some segments were mislabeled and some segments were listed under the wrong date.
 For example, the video segments for July 25, 1974 were listed under July 30, 1974 on the website.
-Simplest way to deal with the problem was to construct viewing order tables putting each segment in the correct sequence under the right date.
-Unfortunately, project took too long to complete and the Archive discovered and corrected the problem without any help from me.
+The simplest way to deal with the problem was to construct viewing order tables putting each segment in the correct sequence under the right date.
+Unfortunately, the project took too long to complete and the Archive discovered and corrected the problem without any help from me.
 Nevertheless, the viewing order that follows is still useful because it references the beginning speaker and page number of the transcript for each segment, which the Archive website does not.

 An earlier post discussed the monumental and important work done by the American Archive of Public Broadcasting (AAPB)—putting the Senate Watergate Hearings and the House Judiciary Committee Impeachment Hearings online.
 At that time, the collection had some issues: